 The Rocky Mountains embody the wild heart of North America.
-Home to legendary landscapes like Yellowstone, Banff, Bear’s Ears, and the Gila, and iconic animals like bison, wolverine, river otter, and the jaguar, and the cultures and communities that define the identity and future of the North American West.
+The region is home to legendary landscapes like Yellowstone, Banff, Bear’s Ears, and the Gila; iconic animals like bison, wolverine, river otter, and the jaguar; and a diversity of communities that are models for protecting nature.

 The WCS Rocky Mountain Program’s strategic vision is to Rewild the Rockies.
-Our approach catalyzes the ecological, socio-political, and cultural connectivity needed to achieve large landscape conservation across the complex matrix of public, private, and indigenous lands in three priority landscapes—Northern Rockies, Southern Rockies, Southwest Borderlands.
-We advance this vision through science, policy, strategic partnerships, and civic engagement and movement building.
+We work in three priority landscapes—Northern Rockies, Southern Rockies, Southwest Borderlands—advancing science, policy, strategic partnerships, and civic engagement and movement building.

 Where We Work

 The Rocky Mountains represent some of the most globally significant, intact temperate ecosystems, as well as some of the most threatened—only 2% of temperate grasslands remain on Earth.

 The WCS Rocky Mountain Program links the Sierra Madres in Mexico to the Canadian Rockies, and connects the Great Basin to the Great Plains.
 It holds the headwaters of half of the largest river systems in North America, including the Columbia, Missouri, Colorado, and Rio Grande.
 Herds of bison, pronghorn, and mule deer, along with populations of wolverine, wolves, and grizzly bear rely on these vital landscapes, including some of nature's most famous strongholds: Yellowstone (the world’s first national park), Banff (Canada’s first national park), Bear’s Ears (the first Indigenous-led National Monument designation), and the Gila (the world’s first wilderness area).